My Approach is based on understanding not psychology

 Whatever your stage of life and whatever issues you bring to the counselling room, I want you to know that I will bring all of my experience to bear when working with you on your issues and difficulties.
 Helping you to use your challenges as the means of growing and developing your self.

-Your counselling can be short or long term, depending on the issues involved.
+Your counselling may be short or long term, depending on the issues involved.
 Each of your sessions will be purposeful and meaningful.
-Good counselling involves listening, so I will not only be offering quick fix answers but will first really hear what you are saying.
+Good counselling involves listening, so I will not be offering quick fix answers but will first take time to really hear what you are saying.
 I ask questions that help you to explore your experience in a new way.
 I support you in learning more about yourself.